 Absently he noted the fourth gunman go down outside as multiple high-powered rifle rounds tore into him.

-Another two shots.
-Four rounds left.
+Another shot.
+Six left.
 Another black figure went down, but the first was still moving on the ground.

 No way he survived a .45 to centre of mass … body armour, son of a bitch!

 The target's SMG, a Micro-Uzi, locked open on an empty magazine.
-He looked at it in horror, then back up just in time to see the .45's barrel retarget on him, and the impact of the Remington jacketed hollow-point snapped his head back in a gory geyser of blood.
+He looked at it, then back up just in time to see the .45's barrel reappear, and the impact of the Remington jacketed hollow-point snapped his head in a gory geyser of blood.

-Harry knew he was damn near out of ammo, and although the girl - Ziva, he reminded himself - still had a gun, it was a short-barrelled pocket pistol, a backup weapon designed to be concealed in an ankle holster, and probably only useful for a shootout in a crowded elevator.
+Harry knew he was damn near out of ammo, and although the girl - Ziva - still had a gun, it was a pocket pistol, a backup weapon designed to be concealed in an ankle holster, and probably only useful for a shootout in a crowded elevator.